Antvirf/stui/README.md

             interval in seconds when to refetch data (default 30) -request-timeout int
-            timeout setting for fetching data (default 15) -slurm-binaries-path string
+            timeout setting for fetching data (default 15) -search-debounce-interval int
+            interval in milliseconds to wait before searching (default 50) -slurm-binaries-path string
             path where Slurm binaries like 'sinfo' and 'squeue' can be found (default "/usr/local/bin") -slurm-conf-location string
             path to slurm.conf for the desired cluster (default "/etc/slurm/slurm.conf") -slurm-restd-address string
             URI for Slurm REST API if available, including protocol and port
     ```

 ## To-do

+- Customisable columns and query expression
+- Nodes view: show only 1 row per node, regardless of number of partitions
 - Proper code structure
   - Data fetchers into their own internal package, use config options from main
   - Separate out view and data models cleanly